CartoDB/cartodb/doc/API.md

 ## Using the library

-CartoDB.js can be used when you want to embed and use a visualization you have designed using CartoDB user interface, or to create visualizations from scratch dynamically using your data.
-If you want to create new maps on your webpage, jump to “using CartoDB visualizations in your webpage”.
-If you already have maps on your webpage and want to add CartoDB visualizations to them, read “Add CartoDB layer to an existing map”.
+CartoDB.js can be used when you want to embed and use a visualization you have designed using CartoDB's user interface, or to dynamically create visualizations from scratch using your data.
+If you want to create new maps on your webpage, jump to [Creating a visualization from scratch](#creating-a-visualization-from-scratch).
+If you already have maps on your webpage and want to add CartoDB visualizations to them, read [Adding CartoDB layers to an existing map](#adding-cartodb-layers-to-an-existing-map).

 You can also use the CartoDB API to create visualizations programmatically.
 This can be useful when the visualizations react to user interactions.
-To read more about it jump to [create visualizations at runtime](#creating-visualizations-at-runtime).
+To read more about it jump to [Creating visualizations at runtime](#creating-visualizations-at-runtime).

 We’ve also made it easier than ever for you to build maps using the mapping library of your choice.
 Whether you are using Leaflet or something else, our CartoDB.js code remains the same.
 This makes our API documentation simple and straightforward.
 It also makes it easy for you to remember and be consistent if you develop or maintain multiple maps online.